xiaoxiangAQ/MSP-CD/README.md

 ## Citation

-The paper was submitted to REMOTE SENSING OF ENVIRONMENT.
+The paper was submitted to ISPRS Journal.